Fujifilm GFX100RF Review

 Blackout Time

 I will also mention the blackout time in the list of things I am less excited about.
 While the leaf shutter is stealthy and quiet, there is still noticeable blackout time between frames.
-It reminds me somewhat of my GFX 50R, but not as pronounced and way more silent.
+It reminds me somewhat of my GFX 50R, but not as pronounced and much quieter.

-I was using a Sandisk Extreme Pro 300 XC II card, which is pretty fast, but shooting and saving RAW and JPEG to the same card.
+I was using a Sandisk Extreme Pro 300 XC II card, which is pretty fast, but I was shooting and saving RAW and JPEG to the same card.

 This may have slowed things down a bit.
-I am looking forward to trying the camera again, and I want to shoot RAW lossless compressed files only to see if it improves the speed of operation.
+I am looking forward to trying the camera again and want to shoot only RAW lossless-compressed files to see if that improves the camera's speed of operation.

 Granville Island, Fujifilm GFX100RF @ f/5.6, cropped to 37%